Defining Activity Groups

 Be sure that when are using activity groups for a specific activity that you assign at least one group to each table in that activity.
 If a table in an activity has no activity groups assigned, it will not be visible to the project’s users.

 Remember that you cannot see what users are in an activity group; these groups are simply names for “containers” that you will use to assign users to activities when configuring a project.
-We can illustrate this by comparing the groups assigned to tables in the activity builder (left) and how those appear in a project to which the activity has been added (right):
+We can illustrate this by comparing the groups assigned to tables in the activity (left) and how those appear in a project to which the activity has been added (right):

 For information on managing user assignments via activity groups in projects, see Assigning Users in the Setting Up Projects topic.